JaspreetKhela/e-commerce-back-end/README.md

 <img width="1440" alt="Screen Shot 2021-09-13 at 12 39 58 AM" src="https://user-images.githubusercontent.com/80941606/133025130-fd4c26be-d9d7-433a-b95a-df53c7268ee7.png">

 ### Features
-This application allows for CRUD operations on a database through API endpoints.
+This application allows for CRUD operations on a categories, products, and tags stored in a database through API endpoints.

 ### Testing
 This application can be directly tested in [Insomnia](https://insomnia.rest/download).